Shivam-Kumarr/Project-1-Adventure-Works-Cycles-Sales-Data-Analysis-and-Dashboard-creation-with-Power-BI/README.md

 * Where I played the role of Business Intelligence Analyst for AdventureWorks Cycles, a fictional manufacturing company.
 * My role was to transform raw data into professional-quality reports and dashboards to track KPIs.
 * compare regional performance, analyze product-level trends, and identify high-value customers.
+* Here is the main dashboard of the Project:
 ![image](https://github.com/user-attachments/assets/82012fe0-22ee-4cd3-8aad-405e0e0a033a)